Lenny Kravitz: 1985–1990: Virgin Records and career debut

 Kravitz released his debut album Let Love Rule in 1989, a combination of rock and funk with a 1960s vibe.
 Music critics were mixed: some felt Kravitz was a gifted new artist, others felt he was overpowered by his musical influences.
 The album was a moderate success in the United States, but became an instant hit outside of the US, especially in Europe.
-Lisa Bonet directed the debut music video for the title track, "Let Love Rule."
+Lisa Bonet directed the debut music video for the title track, "Let Love Rule".
 Stephen Smith signed Kravitz with talent booking agency CAA, who soon were fielding offers for Kravitz, first on a club tour, and then in opening slots for Tom Petty & the Heartbreakers, Bob Dylan, and David Bowie.
 Having played essentially all of the instruments on the album, Kravitz had to quickly assemble a touring band to support the Let Love Rule release.
-In May 2009, a 20th anniversary deluxe edition of Let Love Rule was released worldwide by Virgin.
-Kravitz launched a LLR(20) tour of Europe and the United States in support of the re-release.
+In May 2009, a 20th-anniversary deluxe edition of Let Love Rule was released worldwide by Virgin.
+Kravitz launched the LLR(20) tour of Europe and the United States in support of the re-release.

 1991–2001: Popularity established

-In May 1990, he performed the song "Cold Turkey" at the John Lennon Memorial concert.
 In 1990, Kravitz produced the song "Justify My Love" for Madonna, which he co-wrote with Ingrid Chavez.
-The song, which appeared on her greatest hits album The Immaculate Collection and created controversy because of its explicit video, went to number 1 for two consecutive weeks.
-Kravitz appeared as a member of Peace Choir that performed "Give Peace a Chance" in 1991 in protest of the Gulf War.
+The song appeared on her greatest hits album The Immaculate Collection.

 Kravitz separated from Lisa Bonet in 1991, amid rumors of an affair between him and Madonna.
 Kravitz has denied any infidelity.
 Kravitz and Bonet divorced in 1993.
 Kravitz produced the self-titled album Vanessa Paradis (1991) for French singer and actress Vanessa Paradis.
 He played most of the instruments and co-wrote most of the songs on the album.

-In 1991, Kravitz released his second album, Mama Said, which was his first album to reach the Top 40.
-The songs on the album were about Bonet and dedicated to her, documenting his depression over their breakup.
-The single, "It Ain't Over 'til It's Over," went to number 2 on the Billboard Hot 100.
-A second single "Always on the Run," a tribute to his mother, featured Slash on guitar.
+In 1991, Kravitz released his second album, Mama Said.
+The songs on the album were about Bonet and documented his depression over their breakup.
+The single, "It Ain't Over 'til It's Over", went to number 2 on the Billboard Hot 100.
+A second single "Always on the Run", a tribute to his mother, featured Slash on guitar.
 "Stand by My Woman" and "What Goes Around Comes Around" followed.
-Sean Lennon co-wrote and played piano on the song "All I Ever Wanted."
+Sean Lennon co-wrote and played piano on the song "All I Ever Wanted".